This website is the property of Wise Living Homes Ltd.

 - We will conduct regular reviews of the personal information we process and update our documentation This may include:

-- carrying out information audits to update what personal information SDL holds;
+- carrying out information audits to update what personal information WISE GROUP holds;

-- distributing questionnaires and talking to staff across SDL to get a more complete picture of our processing activities; and
+- distributing questionnaires and talking to staff across WISE GROUP to get a more complete picture of our processing activities; and

 - reviewing our policies, procedures, contracts and agreements to address areas such as retention, security and data